Are Infections Common During or After Heart Valve Surgery?

 Earlier today, I received an email with a pretty interesting question that reads, “Do you have any statistics about heart valve operations and whether or not surgery infection is common?”

 As always, I love questions that I have never heard before.
-This question about heart valve operation and surgery infection was definitely a new one.
+This question about heart valve operations and surgery infection was definitely a new one.

-That said, I am thinking back to all of the heart valve surgery patients – both heart valve repair and heart valve replacement – that I interviewed during my research for my book.
-In all those discussions, there were one or two former heart valve operation patients that did experience one or another form of post-surgery infection.
+That said, I am thinking back to all of the heart valve surgery patients that I interviewed during my research for my book.
+In all those discussions, there were one or two patients that experienced a post-surgery infection.
 Specifically, Mr. Giacoma experienced a surgery infection from his median sternotomy (chest-cracking) following his open heart valve replacement surgery.
 You can learn more about infections relating to the broken sternum by clicking here.

 Other than that, my memory is drawing a blank.
 That said, my gut tells me that the incidence of surgery infection following a heart valve operation is relatively small.